Last will and testament

 At Froerer & Miles, we try to stick to a flat fee so you don't feel intimidated about escalating legal fees in a complicated probate case that takes time to resolve.

-Free Initial Consultations for Probate Issues
+Free Consultations for Probate Issues

 Even if you do not hire our law firm, we'll be more than happy to help you understand some potential probate issues and point you in the right direction.
 Just meeting with us can save you time, money, and frustration.

-probate meeting
+Lawyers meeting

 An intestate estate occurs when a decedent does not leave a valid will.
 This may happen if they do not have a will written or if the will is not accepted by the probate court.
 The court can reject a will due to an heir successfully contesting the will or because of an error in the document.
 When families are left leaving the distribution of assets to the Utah courts, the importance of proper estate planning becomes clear.
 In such cases, the property of the decedent passes to the closest relative in an order determined by Utah law regardless of the final wishes of the decedent.

-Avoid an Intestate Estate with Estate Planning
+Avoid an Intestate Estate With Estate Planning

 Proper estate planning does not have to be complicated.
 The lawyers at Froerer & Miles in Ogden, Utah, can help walk you through the estate planning process so that you can protect the future of your assets.
 Identifying your estate planning goals allows us to provide you with legal services tailored to suit your needs.